ryvoxr/notebook/school/college/princeton.md

 During my time in high school, I met, befriended, and spoke with countless people from all backgrounds and beliefs.
-In economics class, due to its inherently sensitive and political nature, some of these differences are plainly revealed.
+In economics class, due to its inherently sensitive and political nature, some of these differences were plainly revealed.
 Even as teenagers, we have strong beliefs.
-Engaging in respectful discussion and debates allowed us to explore alternative viewpoints, challenge our own opinions, and broaden our perspectives.
+Engaging in respectful discussion and debate allowed us to explore alternative viewpoints, challenge our own opinions, and broaden our perspectives.
 Furthermore, sharing our beliefs helped us bridge gaps between diverse backgrounds.
 It humanized economic theories making them relatable and enabling us to connect on a